This is a guest post from Emily Craik of Travel Information.

 The restaurant has a French farmhouse-style interior, leaving much of the building’s Victorian workhouse elements on display.
 The walls are decorated with 1900s French wine posters that really bring all these design elements together.

 On the menu you’ll find everything dripping in cheese or with a garlicky sauce.
-Exactly what you’d expect from a French restaurant of such a calibre.
+Exactly what you’d expect from a French restaurant of this calibre.
 The à la carte menu at The Bistro has some delicious vegetarian options available.
 Try the candied golden and ruby beetroot with goats cheese as a starter and move onto slow-roasted aubergine with artichoke as a main.
 Warming, hearty food that will leave vegetarians and meat-eaters alike feeling satisfied.
-With dim lighting and a lovely atmosphere, The Bistro at Bleeding Heart is a great place for a date night or a quiet meal with a friend.
+With dim lighting and a lovely atmosphere, The Bistro at Bleeding Heart is one of London’s best choices for a date night or a quiet meal with a friend.

 Located in Piccadilly Circus, this upper-echelon dining option is the perfect place to go when you feel like getting dressed up for the evening.
 Fine dining is the name of the game here.
 Although this art deco basement brasserie may seem all glitz and glam, the pricing is surprisingly reasonable.
 So don’t expect to break the bank on one night out at the Brasserie Zédel.

 The food is exquisite, with greatest hits such as beef bourguignon and chocolate profiteroles stealing the show.
 Although if you feel like something a little more plain, their burgers are succulent and juicy, so you’ll leave far from disappointed.
 The Brasserie also has an entire vegetarian menu.
 There is no shortage of choice when it comes to this delightful French restaurant.
 Be sure to pair your meal with one of their house wines, for an affordable yet tasty addition to your meal.